 Ever since the mentioned harvest, the “1752” has been considered a reserve wine.

-The result is a stock of only 6000 samples, purposely presented in a classy “vintage” packaging to underline the culture, tradition, and wisdom of a location in the Langhe area envied by the whole world: Cannubi.
+The wine is produced in few samples presented in a classy “vintage” packaging to underline the culture, tradition, and wisdom of a location in the Langhe area envied by the whole world: Cannubi.

-Barolo Lecinquevigne is the result of an assembly of 5 (“cinque”) vineyards located in the areas most dedicated to the farming of Nebbiolo grapes for Barolo production: Barolo, Grinzane Cavour, and Monforte.
+Barolo Lecinquevigne is the result of an assembly of 5 (“cinque”) vineyards located in the areas of Nebbiolo grapes for Barolo production.

 Its distinguishing features are a hue of ruby red with orange-tinted reflections, and an intense aroma of rose, leather, and tobacco in sequence, with hints of violet and tar emerging.